tomaskraus/includio/README.template.md

     - the first at the very beginning, containing "line 1"
     - the one containing "line 8"

-## Commands

-The **command** is an optional part of a directive, that further manipulates the content to be inserted.
-The command is separated by a "|" (pipe) character from the file name.
-Command can have parameters, separated by a comma ",".

-Whole directive consists up to three sections:

-1. Directive mark - "@@"
-2. **Selector** - either file name or file name and a named part, separated by ":"
-3. Command(s), separated by "|"

-@@ examples/directive-examples.md : one-command

-### Command Chain

-In one directive, multiple commands can be chained via the pipe operator "|".
-In that pipeline, the current command will send its result to the next one.

-@@ examples/directive-examples.md : command-pipeline

 ## Custom Resource Directory

 You can set a common path for all the inclusion files found in your input template.
 Example: